ainize-team/AINFTs/README.md

 AI: ...
 ```

-If you want to know more about prompt engineering, please visit out [medium blog](https://medium.com/ai-network/everyones-ai-open-source-version-of-gpt-3-gpt-j-e7d0c71b4532).
+If you want to know more about prompt engineering, please visit our [medium blog](https://medium.com/ai-network/everyones-ai-open-source-version-of-gpt-3-gpt-j-e7d0c71b4532).

 If you want to see an example made by someone else, visit the current repository or [teachable-ainize/ainft repository](https://github.com/teachable-ainize/ainft).